"Believe it or not I'm known for being a No B.S. straight-shooter. No legal mumbo-jumbo, lawyer talk. Ever."

 Many folks talk to the adjuster because they’re desperate.
 Desperate to get weekly compensation benefits.
 Not realizing or willing to gamble that because they have a “legitimate” case - that they have to talk to the adjuster.

-Not only is this strategy wrong - but’s it very wrong.
+Not only is this strategy wrong - but it's very wrong.

 Be honest - tell the truth